ibrahim0814/capital-one-swe-summit/README.md

 Winning submission for the final round of Capital One's SWE Summit (Summer 2018).
 Applicants were asked to complete a [coding challenge](https://www.mindsumo.com/contests/sfpd-dispatch) which involved designing a website and analyzing 911 call data from San Francisco.

-View the project: https://swesummit2018ibrahimali.herokuapp.com (heroku apps get sleepy, so you may need to wait a bit for it to load)
+View the project: https://swesummit2018ibrahimali.herokuapp.com (heroku apps get sleepy - be patient as it loads)

 ### List of tools and APIs I used to build this application: